fradway1990/content-scraper/README.md

 # content-scraper
-Content scraper used to scrape http://www.shirts4mike.com/
+Content scraper used to scrape content from websites

 npm packages dependencies:
 cheerio: ^0.22.0